igiz/MTMPeeker/README.md

 # TFSPeekerDesktop

-This is a desktop console version of a tool which is able to look into MTM test suites and plans to display them in various other views , such as all the unassigned cases etc. This is a C# project , so just download the solution and compile as per usual.
+This is a WPF Desktop & Console version of a tool which is able to look into MTM test suites and plans to display them in various other views , such as all the unassigned cases etc. This is a C# project , so just download the solution and compile as per usual.
-It comes with some bundled views which are defined in TestCaseViewFactory.GetView(name) method.
+It comes with some bundled views which are defined in ViewResultBuilder.BuildResult(dataset, name, keyword) method.
 Examples should be easy enough to work out how to create your own views.
-Now the tool can also be configured via a JSON file so you don't have to provide the console arguments all the time.
+Now the tool can also be configured via a JSON file so you don't have to provide the arguments all the time.
 Just place a config.json file next to the executable.
 The following is the configuration format:

      {
     	 "tfsUrl":"https://some-url-to-tfs.com/DefaultCollection",